hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 _**This document outlines a step-by-step process to ship the sales order items in the HotWax Commerce Order management system.**_

-1. Go to  the Hamburger Menu in the OMS > Order Management section > Sales Orders to open the Find Sales Order page.
-2. Select the order to open the View Sales Order page.
-3. Click the Ship Items function.
+1. Click the Ship Items function.
-4. Select the line item/s to be marked as shipped.
+2. Select the line item/s to be marked as shipped.
-5. Select the Carrier party from the dropdown and enter the Tracking number.
+3. Select the Carrier party from the dropdown and enter the Tracking number.
-6. Mark the item as Shipped&#x20;
+4. Mark the item as Shipped&#x20;
-7. Click the history function to view the changes.
+5. Click the history function to view the changes.